pzivick/pzivick/README.md

 ## Hello!

 My name's Paul and I'm currently an astronomer at Texas A&M University and in the process of transitioning to data science!
+Below you can find a list of the places I've been and the things I've done.
+If you want to get in touch or learn more, please reach out to me at pzivick@gmail.com!

 ### Employment
 - Postdoctoral Research Associate @ Texas A&M University